LeZheng-x/A-SLAM/README.md

 Then , gazebo and rviz gui will  appera,
 you can use keyboard to control the UAV
-( 'W' 'A' 'S' 'D' for moving ,and 'Q' 'E' for rotatting , 'esc' for exciting control)
+( 'W' 'A' 'S' 'D' for moving ,and 'Q' 'E' for rotating , 'esc' for exiting control)